 When my wife and I made the decision to take off on our adventure, we were lost on where to begin.
 Our initial plan was to travel for an entire year.
 A year!
 “We’ll be able to go everywhere and see everything,” we thought.

-One of the biggest mistakes people make when planning a RTW is planning to do too much.
+One of the biggest mistakes people make when planning a big trip is planning to do too much.

-This is the very first thing one must realize when planning to travel long term.
+This is the very first thing one must realize when planning to travel long term, whether it’s a career break, a RTW trip, a family adventure, or a retirement trip.
 You simply won’t be able to go everywhere and see everything.
 It’s not possible.
 Unless you’re filthy rich and can afford to fly everywhere all the time, you are going to have to prioritize and save some destinations for that next trip (and the one after that).
-One of the biggest mistakes people make when planning a RTW is planning to do too much.
+One of the biggest mistakes people make when planning is planning to do too much.

 Extended travel is different than a one or two week vacation.
 It’s very difficult to sustain the pace that most travel at when going on vacation.
 Downtime is a necessity, and you’ll probably travel at a much slower pace than you’re used to.
 Seeing site after site and traveling to new cities every few days will get old after a couple months.
 You will get burned out at some point, no matter how quickly or slowly you travel.
 Trust me.
 And if you travel at a frenetic pace, that burnout will come much quicker.